diamondpixel/PictoByteConverter/README.md

 # PictoByteConverter

-A powerful and efficient utility for converting binary files to BMP images and back.
+A powerful and efficient utility for converting binary files to BMP images and back, available both as a command-line tool and a library.

 ## Overview